biolink/biolink-model/docs/ChemicalToThingAssociation.md

 ## Mixin for

  * [ChemicalToChemicalAssociation](ChemicalToChemicalAssociation.md) (mixin)  - A relationship between two chemical entities.
 This can encompass actual interactions as well as temporal causal edges, e.g. one chemical converted to another.
- * [ChemicalToDiseaseOrPhenotypicFeatureAssociation](ChemicalToDiseaseOrPhenotypicFeatureAssociation.md) (mixin)  - An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype
+ * [ChemicalToDiseaseOrPhenotypicFeatureAssociation](ChemicalToDiseaseOrPhenotypicFeatureAssociation.md) (mixin)  - An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype.
- * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) (mixin)  - An interaction between a chemical entity and a gene or gene product
+ * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) (mixin)  - An interaction between a chemical entity and a gene or gene product.
- * [ChemicalToPathwayAssociation](ChemicalToPathwayAssociation.md) (mixin)  - An interaction between a chemical entity and a biological process or pathway
+ * [ChemicalToPathwayAssociation](ChemicalToPathwayAssociation.md) (mixin)  - An interaction between a chemical entity and a biological process or pathway.

 ## Referenced by class